newmanjb/Platformer/README.md

 # Platformer

-21/01/19 -
+1: jump is too long and slow - change the pattern
-1: todos in the code (which are for smaller issues)
+2: todos in the code (for smaller issues)
-2: change the jump pattern, as it's a bit too long at the moment